A quick but comprehensive list of the best coffee stocks to buy in 2022.

-Let's be honest, America Loves it's Coffee, in fact - after water and tea, is the most consumed beverage in the world.
+Let's be honest, America Loves it's Coffee, in fact - after water and tea, is the most consumed beverage in the world, making the coffee industry worth looking into.
 Since time immemorial, coffee has been a mainstay in the lives of countless human beings and, to many, it's nothing less than an essential good.

 What Are Coffee Stocks?